zk4x/zyx/zyx/INSTALL.md

 ```

 OpenCL also runs on FPGAs and many custom accelerators.
 Please raise an issue on github to add installation instructions here for your particular platform.

-## WGSL

-WGSL gets automatically installed by wgpu.
-It requires gpu driver with VULCAN support.